Sidebar

 Eligibility for Minnesota Earned Sick and Safe Time

-All employees who work for a wage or salary, including temporary and casual employees, student workers, and professionals in training, are eligible for Minnesota Earned Sick and Safe Time if they are anticipated to work at least 80 hours in a calendar year.
-An employee’s eligibility for Minnesota Earned Sick and Safe Time is independent of their eligibility for any other form of paid leave provided by the University, whether such leave is provided under a University policy, the Civil Service Employment Rules, or a collective bargaining agreement.
-In cases where more than one type of paid time off is available for the same reason, the employee may choose which type of paid time off to submit, subject to the provisions that apply under the applicable policy, rule, or collective bargaining agreement.
+All employees who work for a wage or salary, including temporary and casual employees, student workers, and professionals in training, are eligible for ESST leave if they are anticipated to work at least 80 hours in a calendar year.
+An employee’s eligibility for ESST is independent of their eligibility for any other form of paid leave provided by the University, whether such leave is provided under a University policy, the Civil Service Employment Rules, or a collective bargaining agreement.
+Unless otherwise provided by collective bargaining agreement, this ESST benefit is coordinated with any other paid time off benefits that the employee may be eligible to receive.

 Accrual of Minnesota Earned Sick and Safe Time